delta-io/delta-sharing/PROTOCOL.md

 <td>Body</td>
 <td>

-A sequence of JSON strings delimited by newline.
+When responseformat=parquet, a sequence of JSON strings delimited by newline.
 Each line is a JSON object defined in [API Response Format in Parquet](#api-response-format-in-parquet).

 The response contains multiple lines:
 - The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Protocol](#protocol) object.
 - The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Metadata](#metadata) object.
 - The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line) for [Data Change Files](#data-change-files) of the change data feed.
+  - Historical [Metadata](#metadata) will be returned if includeHistoricalMetadata is set to true.
+  - The ordering of the lines doesn't matter.

+When responseformat=delta, a sequence of JSON strings delimited by newline.
+Each line is a JSON object defined in [API Response Format in Parquet](#api-response-format-in-delta).
+- The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Protocol](#protocol-in-delta-format) object.
+- The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Metadata](#metadata-in-delta-format) object.
+- The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line) for [Files](#file-in-delta-format) of the change data feed.
   - Historical [Metadata](#metadata) will be returned if includeHistoricalMetadata is set to true.
   - The ordering of the lines doesn't matter.